coffeesnwob/cloud-notes/structural markup.md

 # Structural Markup

-> [!info] ChatGPT
-> Structural markup refers to the use of HTML tags to define the overall structure and layout of a webpage.
+Structural markup refers to the use of HTML tags to define the overall structure and layout of a webpage.
 Structural markup focuses more on the overall layout, rather than the meaning of individual content elements.

-These are elements you can use to describe both headings and paragraphs.

-## body, head and title
+## body and head

 - `<body>`: everything inside this element is shown inside the main browser.
 - `<head>`: this element comes before the head element but after the `<html>` element.
 This element hold information about your page.
-- `<titile>`: the contents of the title element is shown either in the top of the browser or on the tab for that page.

 ## Headings